SharePoint/sp-dev-docs/docs/general-development/sharepoint-design-manager-branding-and-design-capabilities.md

 -  [Image renditions](sharepoint-design-manager-image-renditions.md): Learn how to create, edit, or delete image renditions.
 An image rendition defines the dimensions that are used to display images in SharePoint publishing sites.

--  [Snippets](sharepoint-design-manager-snippets.md): A snippet is an HTML representation of a SharePoint component or control such as a navigation bar or a Web Part.
+-  [Snippets](sharepoint-design-manager-snippets.md): A snippet is an HTML representation of a SharePoint component or control such as a navigation bar or a web part.
 By using the Snippet Gallery in Design Manager, you can quickly add SharePoint functionality to your HTML master page or page layout.

 -  [Themes](themes-overview-for-sharepoint.md): Learn about the theming experience in SharePoint and how you can use themes to customize the look and feel of sites.